OUR COMMITMENT TO YOU

 Absolutely!
 Be supportive and learn as much as you can by asking your student questions before they join, throughout their joining process, and while they are an active member!
 Throughout the process, we suggest that you help your student compare their personal and family values to the values of each chapter.
 Greek organizations were founded to create better people through membership in values-based organizations.
 Understanding this is a key component to helping your student choose which organization to join.
 Many groups will provide written statements concerning activities, finances, and policies; your student should be encouraged to obtain and read this information and share it with you.
 In addition, allow your student to make their own choice (especially if you were in a fraternity or sorority).
 Your support should not end after the recruitment period but continue throughout your student's years in school.

 Once your student joins a chapter, take advantage of the parent weekend activities.
 These are great opportunities for you to see your student interacting with their chapter members and one more way for you to spend time with your student.
-Follow Fraternity & Sorority Life on Instagram and follow your student’s fraternity/sorority as well to stay informed of what’s happening in the community!
+Follow Fraternity & Sorority Life on Instagram and follow your student’s fraternity/sorority (chapter information) as well to stay informed of what’s happening in the community!

 Community service and supporting philanthropic organizations are a large part of joining the fraternity and sorority community at the U!
 Our students give back thousands of hours to various causes in Salt Lake City and the surrounding area while also raising hundreds of thousands of dollars for important causes.
 Fraternity and sorority members are also very involved in the Bennion Community Center on campus.
 Outside of just volunteering and raising funds and awareness, there are also ways your student can take on leadership roles to help plan these events for their chapter.